itzzhashtag/XKCD-Email-Subscription/README.md

-# XKCD Email Subscription System (Assignment Submission)
+# XKCD Email Subscription System

 ## 📋 Overview
 This assignment is for the **XKCD Email Subscription System** using **PHP**.